benlue/jsonfp/README.md

 + **[testSyntax](https://github.com/benlue/jsonfp/blob/master/test/testSyntax.js).js**: how variables, objects and arrays are evaluated.

 ### Run programs
-Below is how you can run or evaluate a JSON-fp program:
+Below is how you can run or evaluate a JSON-FP program:

     var  jsonfp = require('jsonfp');